ansys/pygranta/doc/source/development_and_release_processes.rst

    published to PyPI.
 Examples of significant changes include re-organization of the documentation and changes to the CI process, both of which are not checked as part of the manual test required in this phase.

-Testing should occur 4 weeks following Phase 2.
+Testing should occur within 4 weeks following Phase 2.
 Any issues raised during testing should be immediately triaged and fixed or deferred.

 Checklist for completing this phase:

-* |chkbx| The *production test VM* is running the release version of Granta MI.
+* |chkbx| There is a new *production test VM* provisioned and running the release version of Granta MI.
+* |chkbx| All ``release`` branches no longer target the *development test VM*.
 * |chkbx| CI for all *idiomatic packages* is passing.
 * |chkbx| Manual testing has been completed against the *PyGranta meta-package* and all *idiomatic packages*.
 * |chkbx| The GitHub PyGranta Development project contains no must-deliver features or bug fixes still outstanding for